antvrobin/This-Game-Review-Does-Not-Exist/README.md

 # This-Game-Review-Does-Not-Exist
 This website was made to display reviews created by a fine-tuned GPT-3 model.

-The code isn't the best, but it's functional haha.
-I made this for fun!

 The website is live [here](https://thisgamereviewdoesnotexist.com/).